lukeweber/iLBC-as3-wrapper/README.md

 ### AS3 Code

-Methods encode and decode are asyncronous and take as their first params a callback for completed.
-As well yield param is frequency of loops of processing audio that will be completed before the function calls flyield(). flyeidl(): "This method will force the Alchemy state machine to give up it's time slice.
-Execution will return to the line following this call on the next Alchemy time-slicing timer tick." - Time slicing timer tick I believe is 1ms.
+Methods encode and decode are asyncronous and take as their first params a callback for completed. yieldTicks represents the number of ticks the function loops on a encode/decode before it yields to the main thread.
+It should be noted that you don't want to reset the encoder or decoder inbetween chunks of contiguous audio, but only once the audio has completely processed.

-Imports

 	import cmodule.iLBC_webrtc.CLibInit;
 	import org.ilbc.event.ILBCEvent;